 Through Alliance Building Services, or Alliance, First Quality Maintenance, L.P., or First Quality, provides cleaning, extermination and related services, Classic Security LLC provides security services, Bright Star Couriers LLC provides messenger services, and Onyx Restoration Works provides restoration services with respect to certain properties owned by us.
 Alliance is owned by Gary Green, a son of Stephen L. Green, the chairman of our board of directors.
 In addition, First Quality has the non-exclusive opportunity to provide cleaning and related services to individual tenants at our properties on a basis separately negotiated with any tenant seeking such additional services.
-We paid Alliance approximately \$0.6 million and \$0.5 million for three months ended March 31, 2009 and 2008, respectively, for these services (excluding services provided directly to tenants).
+An affiliate of ours has entered into an arrangement with Alliance whereby it will receive a profit participation above a certain threshold for services provided by Alliance to tenants above the base services specified in their lease agreements.
+The affiliate received approximately \$0.5 million and \$0.3 million for the three months ended March 31, 2010 and 2009, respectively, for these services (excluding services provided directly to tenants).